mcelrjo/AgInformatics/lectureTopics/pandas.md

 For this part you want to look in the "sprot_Top_BLASTX_hit" column and if there is not a period "." in in a given entry, write that row to a new file.
 So in the end, you have a new trinotate file that has eliminated all the entries that were not annotated for that particular column.

+Email me the number of lines in the new file.

 ##### Part 2

 Develop a regular expression to extract all entries in 'gene_ontology_blast' the first entry of either "molecular_function", "cellular_component", or "biological_process".
 Create a figure with this information with three vertical bars of three different colors with each column labeled, an x and y-label, title, and the figure adequately fit to screen.
 Save this figure as a tiff or jpg and email to me.

+Email me this figure as a jpg, tiff, or other image file.